sergeynordicresults/sergeynordicresults.github.io/china.md

 <sub>1. watching horror movies causes harm for a psyche and warps the fabric of reality</sub>

 <sub>2.
-Knowing about ["Milgram experiment"](https://en.wikipedia.org/wiki/Milgram_experiment) and [Philip Zimbardo "The psychology of evil"](https://www.ted.com/talks/philip_zimbardo_the_psychology_of_evil) is important to understand the nature of humans (this is my contrargument to "oh, come on, noone is being tortured")</sub>

-<sub>3.
 I dont want to disgrace any people, I could be born in other country, but what is true - is true</sub>

 ____